aktos-io/aecad/README.md

 - Web based collaboration
 - Versioning support for drawings out of the box: You may produce some PCB's and you may update the schematics later on.
 PCB's will include an automatically tracked schematic version.
+- Support for Test Driven Development: Every subproject might require its own test procedure.
+Test procedures will be defined within schematics and concatenated as a checklist on demand.

 ### Schematic editor
   - Create new components easily